georgeslabreche/opssat-smartcam/train/README.md

 What the script does:
 1. Invokes the `label_image.py` script to classify each image.
 This script uses the trained model to predict a label for a given image.
 2. The classified images are copied to `repo/my_model_name/data/classification`.
-3. A prediction confidence log is saved as a CSV file in `repo/my_model_name/data/classification/confidences.csv`.
+3. A classification confidence log is saved as a CSV file in `repo/my_model_name/data/classification/confidences.csv`.

-Analyze the prediction accuracies for each label to validate the model with respect to your performance criteria:
+Analyze the classification accuracies for each label to test the model with respect to your performance criteria:

 ```python
 python3 calc_perf.py my_model_name
 ```

-If predictions are not accurate enough then try training again using a higher epoch value.
+If classifications are not accurate enough then try training again using a higher epoch value. **Note that training with more epochs does not necessarily produce models with higher inference accuracies against your test data.** This is due to [overfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit): _"If you train for too long though, the model will start to overfit and learn patterns from the training data that don't generalize to the test data.
+We need to strike a balance."_

 ### 2.4.
 Tools